nitzano/-semantic-release-gitlab-milestones/README.md

-# Semantic-release-github-milestones
+# Semantic-release-gitlab-milestones

-Sync your github milestones with semantic release
+Sync your gitlab milestones with semantic release